-EDUCATIONAL TRIPS
+EDUCATIONAL AND ATHLETIC TRIPS

-- 1. Educational trips are a learning experience.
-In order to participate in an educational trip, the students will need to provide two things: - a.
+1. Educational trips are a learning experience.
+In order to participate in an educational trip, the students will need to provide two things:

+a.
 Written permission from the parent.
-This permission notification will be made for each student to accompany him/her on the trip. - b.
+This permission notification will be made for each student to accompany him/her on the trip.

+b.
 An emergency medical form.
 This should be on file in the office.
-A copy will be made for each student to accompany him/her on the trip. - 2.
-Students will abide by all rules of conduct and sit in assigned seats while on educational trips. - 3.
-Student behavior may prohibit a student from participating in an educational field trip.
+A copy will be made for each student to accompany him/her on the trip.

+2. Students will abide by all rules of conduct and sit in assigned seats while on educational trips.

+3. Student behavior may prohibit a student from participating in an educational field trip.
 If these circumstances occur, an alternative assignment will be provided and may be required to be submitted to the classroom teacher.

+4. Students will abide by all rules of conduct and sit in assigned seats while on educational field trips and athletic trips.
+With Administrative approval, students may have the opportunity to ride to or from an athletic trip with their parents or guardian.
+However, the proper form (extenuating permission form) must be filled out and signed by the principal, parent/guardian and student.
+If permission is granted, students will only be able to ride to an event or home from an event with their own parents or guardian.